playframework/play-slick/README.rst

 It is possible to specify individual objects like: ``slick.default="models.Users,models.Settings"``

+It is also possible to do this on runtime objects.

 DB wrapper
 `````````````
-The DB wrapper is just a thin wrapper Slicks Database classes.
+The DB wrapper is just a thin wrapper that uses Slicks Database classes with databases in the Play Application .

 This is an example usage:
   play.api.db.slick.DB.withSession{ implicit session =>